 When can I begin calf strain exercises?

-- This may be a couple of days or longer depending on the injury.
+This may be a couple of days or longer depending on how bad your injury is.

 - Before you begin calf strain exercises, it is a good idea to assess the flexibility of your calf muscles.